eglassman/cool-papers/defs.md

 - Mathematical methods for drawing "conclusions in the presence of uncertainty" [6]
 - A generalization of deterministic reasoning [6]

+#### Probabilistic Programming

+- aims to "export" powerful PL concepts like abstraction and reuse to statistical modeling [16]

-#### Probabilistic inductive logic programming / probabilistic logic learning / statistical relational learning
+##### Probabilistic inductive logic programming / probabilistic logic learning / statistical relational learning

 "addresses one of the central questions of artificial intelligence: the integration of probabilistic reasoning with first order logic representations and machine learning" [8]

 ### Human

 "how humans draw conclusions" [6]

+See Brenden Lake's work

 #### Fields where primary and secondary research occur [6]
 1. Primary: Studied in cognitive psychology